 U.S. Army Corps of Engineers

 Chief Joseph Dam and Rufus Woods Lake

 Bridgeport WA 98813

-Federally navigable waters include many rivers and lakes, such as the Columbia River, Lake Washington, the Skagit River, and others.
+Federally navigable waters include many rivers and lakes, such as the Columbia River, Lake Washington, the Skagit River and others.
 Puget Sound and all coastal waters are also navigable waters of the United States.
-Additional information on U.S. Coast Guard Operator’s licenses can be obtained by contacting the U.S. Coast Guard Office in Seattle at (888) 427-5662 or http://www.uscg.mil/nmc
+Additional information on U.S. Coast Guard Operator’s licenses can be obtained by contacting the U.S. Coast Guard Office in Seattle at (888) 427-5662 or http://www.uscq.mil/nmc.

-If you use a motorized vessel in your business to carry more than 6 passengers for hire on waters within the jurisdiction of the state of Washington that are not federally navigable waters, your boat must be inspected annually and the boat operator must be licensed by the U.S. Coast Guard or by L&I. Additional information on inspections and operator’s licenses can be obtained by contacting L&I at (360) 902-4956.
+If you use a motorized vessel in your business to carry more than 6 passengers for hire on waters within the jurisdiction of the state of Washington that are not federally navigable waters, your boat must be inspected annually, and the boat operator must be licensed by the U.S. Coast Guard or by L&l.
+Additional information on inspections and operator licenses can be obtained by contacting L&l at (360) 902-4956.

-A Whitewater River Outfitter License is required for businesses carrying, or advertising to carry, for-hire passengers on whitewater sections of Washington Rivers.
-Additional information on the Whitewater River Outfitter License can be obtained by contacting Department of Licensing at (360) 664-1400 or http://www.dol.wa.gov/business/whitewaterriveroutfitter.html.
+A Whitewater River Outfitter License is required for businesses carrying, or advertising to carry, for-hire passengers on whitewater sections of Washington rivers.
+Information on the Whitewater River Outfitter License can be obtained by contacting Department of Licensing at (360) 664-1400 or http://www.dol.wa.qov/business/whitewaterriveroutfitter.html.
 Washington Department of Fish and Wildlife does not regulate whitewater river guides.